 This formula would fill out a form that had text boxes for each item.
 The F represents the first name, the L represents the last name, followed by A for address, C for city, S for state and Z for zip code.
 The $\{TAB\}$ in between each field moves the cursor to the next text box on a form, and the $\{ENTER\}$ would act as if the user hit the Enter key to submit the data.

-NOTE: There must be at least 1 valid field in each formula to create an output message and a field must be the first entry.
+NOTE: There must be at least 1 valid field in each formula to create an output message.
+The entire formula must not exceed 500 characters in length.